Centre to End All Sexual Exploitation · UK Charity

 What makes CEASE different

 Hospitals treat injuries.
 Safeguarding teams protect children.
-Prosecution units pursue offenders.
-All vital work.
-But CEASE asks the harder question: what keeps producing these harms?
-A culture that treats sex as a product to be sold.
-That's what we challenge.
+Prosecution units pursue offenders, all vital work.
+CEASE asks the harder question: what keeps producing those harms in the first place?

-Everyone else responds after harm happens.
-We ask what's causing it in the first place, challenging the cultural and commercial systems responsible.
+Others respond after the harm is done.
+We go after what causes it in the first place: the cultural and commercial systems that profit from exploitation.

-Every claim CEASE makes is grounded in research.
-We cite sources, publish openly, and hold ourselves to the same standards we ask of others.
+Every claim we make is grounded in research.
+We cite our sources, publish openly, and hold ourselves to the same standards we ask of others.

 Flagship Research